freemanbach/itec325_fall2022/README.md

 Example:

-freeman_script1.php
+freeman_lab1.php
+flo_lab1.php

-There will be around 10 to 11 of these simple code assignments.
+There will be exactly 10 of these simple php code assignments.